Senate Agenda Setting Committee

 2.2 Members shall serve a maximum of two consecutive terms, of no more than two years each (i.e. 4 years maximum length of service)

-2.4 With the exception of the Chair in circumstances outlined in 2.3, members shall cease to be members of the Agenda Setting Committee once their term of office as a member of Senate expires.
+2.4 Members shall cease to be members of the Agenda Setting Committee once their term of office as a member of Senate expires.

 3 Nominations and Elections